Keysight/cyperf/deployment/k8s/README.md

                 memory: "4Gi"
                 cpu: "3.5"
                 ## skipping requests means limits=requests
-                ## witn 3.5 for 8 core node it should be able to run 2 replicas
+                ## within 3.5 for 8 core node it should be able to run 2 replicas
             requests:
                 memory: "2Gi"
     ```